BenVN123/BenVN123/README.md

 # Hi :D

 - I go to SJSU for Computer Engineering
-- I'm interested in low-level/embedded systems and distributed networks
+- I'm interested in low-level/embedded systems, distributed networks, and AI
 - I use neovim btw

 ## Stats